Acts 22:30–23:35 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapters 22–23.]

-† Watch this "Visual Bible" video clip: Acts 22:18–24:12, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 22:18–24:12, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Paul Before the Sanhedrin